abuaboud/jordan-cp/graph_theory/range_queries_dfs_numbering.md

-# Segment Tree using DFS numbering
+# Range Queries using DFS numbering

 It’s a method for representing a rooted tree as sequence of nodes in array, useful for using segment tree data structure on trees

 ## Prerequisites

-* DFS
+* Depth First Search
 * Segment Tree
 * Segment tree lazy propagation(Good to know)